 The logistics and supply chain application to hold largest share of RFID tag market during the forecast period

 The dominance of this segment is due to the high adoption of tracking systems by logistics organizations to track and monitor their cargo in transit through air, road, or marine.
 RFID solutions help industries optimize their supply chain by better managing warehouse inventory, tracking shipments, and streamlining the best route for the supply chain.
 Supply chain companies are facing major issues in ensuring that the right product is delivered at the right location at the right time.
 Such companies are deploying RFID tags on containers and freight systems to have real-time visibility of the cargo.
 The involvement of governments in the global supply chain has led to the use of RFID tags on freight to locate and track them for secure transport.
 These activities are expected to drive the growth of the RFID tag market for logistics and supply chain application.

-Americas is projected to hold largest share of RFID tag market in 2026
+Americas is projected to hold largest share of RFID tag market